mentpy/mentpy/docs/tutorials/intro-to-mbqml.rst

 **Author(s):** `Luis Mantilla <https://x.com/realmantilla>`_

 Quantum machine learning (QML) is a field that studies how to use parametrized quantum circuits to learn to identify patterns in quantum data.
-In measurement-based qunatum machine learning (MB-QML) [#thesis]_, we use a MBQC circuit with parametrized measurement angles to solve QML problems.
+In measurement-based quantum machine learning (MB-QML) [#thesis]_, we use a MBQC circuit with parametrized measurement angles to solve QML problems.

 In :mod:`mentpy`, MB-QML models are defined using the :class:`MBQCircuit` class.
 We can define a model from scratch